johnmccabe/mote/README.md

 This repo contains a port of the [Pimoroni Mote library](https://github.com/pimoroni/mote) from Python to Go.
 It has been verified to work on OSX Sierra and Raspberry Pi 3 (Raspbian).
 Do let me know if you run on a different platform.

+If you have a PHAT Mote go here: https://github.com/johnmccabe/mote-phat

 # Prerequisites

 You should have Go version 1.8+ installed and your `GOPATH` configured.